compilation-course/compilation-course.github.io/index.md

 Compiler implementation_](https://www.cs.princeton.edu/~appel/modern/) on which this course was inspired.

-We'd also like to thanks Akim Demaille and the LRDE team for the excellent [Tiger reference manual](https://www.lrde.epita.fr/~tiger/tiger.html) and for making freely available their compiler course.
+We'd also like to thank Akim Demaille and the LRDE team for the excellent [Tiger reference manual](https://www.lrde.epita.fr/~tiger/tiger.html) and for making freely available their compiler course.